FAQ: Who is eligible for benefits?

 In short, you must be looking for a new job, and in a position to accept a job offer when it comes.
 If you won't be able to work because you have to care for family members or you are physically unable to accept work, you may not be eligible to receive benefits.

-To certify for weekly benefits, log in to your account.
+To certify for weekly benefits, click here.

 You must also keep your appointments with us.
 If you are scheduled for an in-person meeting or interview, you must show up that day at the scheduled time.
 If you are scheduled for an interview by phone, we will make every effort to call at the pre-arranged time.
 Since an unexpected delay may occur, you must be available for 2 hours after the scheduled appointment time.
 If you miss an appointment, you may be denied your benefit payment for that week.